lukekasper/Personal-Projects/Python_Practice/Python Notes.md

 `**kwargs`: pass as a paramater to a function to allow funcitons to take any number of keyword arguements
   - will be stored in as a dict in "kwargs"

+#### if __name__ == ‘__main__’
+- use this statement to run lines of code only if that file is ran directly
+- if funciton is called from another file/program, code in this conditional will not be executed

+#### truthy and falsy rules
+- falsy: values of zero, any empty sequence (char, list, dict, set), object of type "None" evaluates to False
+- truthy is opposite

+#### Web API building libraries
+- Python FastAPI and Python Flask are great for APIs and web applications

+#### Decorators
+- functions that take in another function, tweak how the funciton works, and return another function
+-